jina-ai/finetuner/docs/3_finetune_in_action/3_2_image_to_image.md

-# Image to Image search using ResNet
+# Image to image search using ResNet